Shah-Nisarg/SAP-C02-Notes/Security.md

 - ✅ Allows remediation using **SSM automation** or lambda
 - Periodic or in response to API
 - per region service
-- Can aggregate into one account
+- Can aggregate into one account 🏛️

+Logs
+=

+- ELB access logs - S3
+- S3 access logs - S3
+- CloudTrail - S3, CW
+- VPC Flow logs - S3, CW, KDF
+- Route 53 access logs - CW
+- CF access logs - S3
+- Config - S3

 How to block an IP
 =